todds-encoder/todds/README.md

   -th, --threads        Number of threads used by the parallel pipeline, must be in [1, 32].
   -d, --depth           Maximum subdirectory depth to use when looking for source files.
 Defaults to maximum.
   -o, --overwrite       Convert files even if an output file already exists.
-  -on, --overwrite_new  Convert files if an output file exists, but it is older than the input file.
+  -on, --overwrite-new  Convert files if an output file exists, but it is older than the input file.
   -vf, --vflip          Flip source images vertically before encoding.
   -t, --time            Show total execution time.
   -r, --regex           Process only absolute paths matching this regular expression.